griptape-ai/griptape/README.md

 ## License

-Warpspeed is available under the Apache 2.0 License.
+Skatepark is available under the Apache 2.0 License.